webplatform/docs-wpd/Doc_Sprints/index.md

 This person should facilitate the content effort by guiding the creation and review of different materials, and encouraging colloboration between participation.

 ====Recommended Facilitators====
-Janet recommend Adam Hyde of FLOSS Manuals, as he has more experience at this than really anybody.
-She mentioned the possibility of a sprint to him when the web docs project was first starting, and he was interested (even though we won't be using FLOSS Manuals site or producing a "book" per se).
-She has offered to reach out to him again, now that we're getting more definite about doing a sprint.
-She thinks his consulting rate is about 1000 euro per day, plus expenses.
+Janet recommend Adam Hyde of FLOSS Manuals, as he has more experience at this than really anybody. (even though we won't be using FLOSS Manuals site or producing a "book" per se).
+Contact Janet for an introduction to Adam.

 ==Participants==
 We want only one representative from each steward organization, along with community volunteers; otherwise, we risk filling the room with stewards and excluding community.
 However, the volunteers should be “known” and already-engaged people; we do not plan a general open call for participants.
 Members of the WebEd CG and the MDN community would be good candidates.